YoubaImkf/.Net6-WebApi/README.md

 #### Informations :
 > I tried my best to create the API as great as i can, it propably need
 > to be improved.
-I do not really comments at all, i apologize but i
+I do not really i apologize if i do not comment everything.
-> specify my sources.
-I have issues on load test the API does not
+> ( i specify my sources.)
-> support multiple thread.

 ## Project :